Bruce Perens Warns Grsecurity Breaches the Linux Kernel's GPL License

 The GPL is reasonable, You want to use someone elses code you should give back the improvements you make.
 I dont see anything wrong with that.

 Re: Good example of why to avoid the GPL.
-(Score:3)
+(Score:4, Informative)

 The GPL does not require any "giving back".
 It says that if you change the software, and give the changed version to somebody else, you must give them (a) the source code and (b) a GPL-compatible license for the combined/modified software.
 You could call that obligatory giving forward, but not obligatory giving back.